dart-lang/language/working/1426-extension-types/feature-specification-views.md

 ## View Extensions

-A _view extension_ is a declaration that adds members to an existing view, which is in scope.
+A _view extension_ is a declaration that adds members to an existing view which is in scope.

 *The rule of thumb about this mechanism is that it is similar to extension methods, but they are 'sticky' in the sense that they are